sagemath/trac_to_gh/Issue 5908.md

 # Issue 5908: [with patch; needs review] fix issues/bugs with load/attach

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5908

 Original creator: was